newton(func, x0, fprime=None, args=(), tol=1.48e-08, maxiter=50, fprime2=None, x1=None, rtol=0.0, full_output=False, disp=True)¶

-Find a zero using the Newton-Raphson or secant method.
+Find a zero of a real or complex function using the Newton-Raphson (or secant or Halley’s) method.

 Find a zero of the function func given a nearby starting point x0.
 The Newton-Raphson method is used if the derivative fprime of func is provided, otherwise the secant method is used.
-If the second order derivate fprime2 of func is provided, parabolic Halley’s method is used.
+If the second order derivative fprime2 of func is also provided, then Halley’s method is used.

 The derivative of the function when available and convenient.
 If it is None (default), then the secant method is used.

 Extra arguments to be used in the function call.